 After our shoot, I’ll sort out the pictures from our session: I will remove duplicates, eyes closed etc. to keep a large selection of the best shots we took together.
 Based on my experience, I set a different amount of pictures for each collection.
 I often overdeliver as the amount I set is a minimum.

 How do you edit them?

 I then edit them all individually, correcting the color, saturation, contrast, cropping if necessary… My workflow requires time.
-Post-processing can take more time than the photo session itself!
+Post-treatment can take more time than the photo session itself!
 I never use automated photo retouching tools and always take care of post-treatment myself.

 What are your delivery times?

-For the rest of the pictures, it varies according to how long our session is and how busy I am.
-But I’m pretty good at meeting the delivery deadlines set on my rates/packages page, which are pretty short in comparison to most photographer.
+For the entire collection, it varies according to how long our session is and how busy I am.
+But I’m pretty good at meeting the delivery deadlines set in my collections though.

 When should we book you?

-As early as possible!
+As soon as possible!
 My schedule fills up quickly and I recommend you book our session as soon as you can to have full control of the day, time and locations you want.
 I’m rarely available at the last minute.
 On days I’m not on location shooting, my schedule is filled with editing pictures, client meetings, updating my website and social media, marketing…

 Can you hold a date for us?